 Despite my sedentary work and leisure, I still thought of myself as mildly active.
 After all, I home school three young kids.
 I take them to play dates at the park.
 We go on walks to the library or park or river.

 Eventually, though, I found myself wanting … more.
 More activity.
 More play.
 More exercise.
+I got toned abs using a flex belt but it wasn’t enough anymore.
 I thought I’d be deliberate and joined my town’s Rec Center.
 A gym.
 Weights.
 Salt water pools.
 An indoor track.
 Surely I’d pop into a class or two a week and use their weights, right?
 NO EXCUSES!

 Except there were excuses.